TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Approach

-\begin{itemize}[leftmargin=10pt, topsep=2pt] \item \textbf{Initial Code Translator} first generates a set of tests based on the given source program; and then given the generated tests and the source program, it generates an initial version of the target program with the basic code translation capability of the backbone LLM.
-Note that \textit{Initial Code Translator} is a basic component commonly used in previous work (\eg{} \unitrans{}~\cite{unitrans}), which is not a contribution of \ourtool{}.
+\begin{itemize}[leftmargin=10pt, topsep=2pt] \item \textbf{Initial Code Translator} leverages test cases to enhance LLMs in translating the source program into an initial version of the target program.

 \item \textbf{Syntax Error Fixer} aims at iteratively addressing the syntax errors in the target program based on compilation or interpreting error messages with the self-debugging capabilities of LLMs.
-Different from how previous LLM-based code translation techniques~\cite{DBLP:conf/icse/PanIKSWMSPSJ24, unitrans} fixing syntax errors, \textit{the main novelty of Syntax Error Fixer in \ourtool{} is the planning of fix strategy.} In particular, based on error messages, \textit{Syntax Error Fixer} first queries LLMs to generate a plan of the fixing strategy, based on which the concrete patches are further generated with LLMs.

 \item \textbf{Code Aligner} first divides the source program into blocks based on the control flow, and then leverages LLM to map each block of the source program to that of the target program.
-The mapping aims at facilitating a fine-grained comparison of runtime behaviors (\eg{} runtime value of specific variables) between source program and target program in the following \textit{Semantic Error Fixer} Component.
-Different from previous code mapping strategies~\cite{transMap} which purely rely on LLMs to perform statement-level alignment, \textit{Code Aligner is novel in incorporating the synergy of both program analysis and LLMs at block level.}
+The mapping aims at facilitating a fine-grained comparison of runtime behaviors (\eg{} runtime value of specific variables) between the source program and the target program in the following \textit{Semantic Error Fixer} Component.
+Different from previous code mapping strategies~\cite{transMap} which purely rely on LLMs to perform statement-level alignment, \textit{Code Aligner is novel in incorporating the synergy of both program analysis and LLMs at the block level.}

-\item \textbf{Semantic Error Fixer} first localizes the suspicious block in the target program which exhibits different runtime behaviors from its aligned block in the source program; and then it leverages LLMs to specifically fix the error block with the observed runtime difference. \textit{Semantic Error Fixer is novel in fixing the semantic errors during code translation in such a fine-grained way.} \end{itemize}
+\item \textbf{Semantic Error Fixer} first localizes the suspicious block in the target program, which exhibits different runtime behaviors from its aligned block in the source program; and then it leverages LLMs to specifically fix the error block with the observed runtime difference. \textit{Semantic Error Fixer is novel in fixing the semantic errors during code translation in such a fine-grained way.} \end{itemize}

-In particular, whenever the target program passing all the generated tests, the workflow terminates and the target program would be returned as the final target program; otherwise, the workflow proceeds to fix the syntax or semantic errors of the target program.
-In the following parts of this section, we use a Python-to-Java translation example \texttt{minOrAfterOperations}~\cite{minOrAfterOperations} (as shown in Figure~\ref{fig:PyJavaExample}) to illustrate the workflow of \ourtool{}.
+In particular, whenever the target program passes all the generated tests, the workflow terminates, and the target program is returned as the final target program; otherwise, the workflow proceeds to fix the syntax or semantic errors of the target program.